Red Stripe: United States

 Red Stripe was first imported to the United States in 1985, with poor initial results.
 Seeking to mimic the success of Heineken, Red Stripe for export was packaged in green standard 12 U.S.floz bottles.
 American consumers exposed to Red Stripe through their travels to Jamaica, as well as Jamaican expatriates, were reluctant to try the brand in the States since it was not packaged in its distinctive squat brown bottle and painted label.
 This marketing issue was resolved only to have shipments temporarily suspended in January 1989 due to cannabis smuggling in shipping containers discovered in the Port of Miami.
 Red Stripe recovered and rode the popularity of dance hall and reggae in the early 1990s to well over a million cases of annual distribution.
 Red Stripe is a significant sponsor of reggae, ska, and other music events, including the annual Reggae Sumfest hosted in Montego Bay.

 Diageo introduced canned Red Stripe, brewed under contract by Moosehead in New Brunswick, to the United States market in 2009.

 In the U.S. in 2010, the bottling size was reduced from a typical 12 oz. per serving to 11.2 oz. per serving which is equivalent to the typical metric serving of 0.33 litre.

-In 2012, Diageo moved production of the U.S. supply of Red Stripe from Jamaica to the U.S.; The supply is produced by City Brewing Co. in La Crosse, Wisconsin and the Latrobe Brewing Company in Latrobe, Pennsylvania, which was the main brewery for Rolling Rock for over 60 years.
-Desnoes & Geddes will still make Red Stripe for Jamaica, Brazil, Canada and Europe.
+In 2012, Diageo moved production of the U.S. supply of Red Stripe from Jamaica to the U.S., contract-brewed for it by City Brewing Co. of La Crosse, Wisconsin, at its Latrobe Brewing Company facility in Pennsylvania.
+Desnoes & Geddes still made Red Stripe for Jamaica, Brazil, Canada and Europe.

+Lack of consumer acceptance of U.S.-brewed Red Stripe resulted in brewing for the States returning to Jamaica.
 On 7 September 2016 the company celebrated the shipment of the first container of Red Stripe to be exported to the United States from Jamaica in 4 years.
-The company says this historic move is core to the company's mission of re-establishing Jamaica as the global hub for the Jamaican brand.
+The company said this historic move was core to the company's mission of re-establishing Jamaica as the global hub for the Jamaican brand.

+It was still being imported to the U.S. in 2023, from Jamaica in bottles, and the Netherlands in kegs and cans.